All Things Bedding: How to Properly Clean & Care for the Things you Sleep On

 How to Clean Your Bedding

-There are several bedding items that make up a typical bed, and each piece needs its own cleaning procedure.
+Several bedding items make up a typical bed, and each piece needs its cleaning procedure.
 Cleaning your bedding properly means learning about those cleaning procedures, knowing what to watch for, staying diligent with your cleaning and care, and taking time to evaluate your cleaning procedures when it’s appropriate.
 Here’s what you need to know about maintaining sanitary, comfortable and welcoming bedding.

-Generally speaking, most sheets (fitted sheets, top sheets and pillow cases) are labeled with proper washing procedures.
+Generally speaking, most sheets (fitted sheets, top sheets and pillowcases) are labelled with proper washing procedures.
 Read the labels carefully before washing your sheets for the first time.
-While the directions below will work for most types of sheets, every material has its own care instructions.
-Failure to wash sheets according to the manufacturer’s recommendations could lead to problems like running colors, shrinkage or even the premature deterioration of the fabric.
+While the directions below will work for most types of sheets, every material has its care instructions.
+Failure to wash sheets according to the manufacturer’s recommendations could lead to problems like running colours, shrinkage or even the premature deterioration of the fabric.

 When to Wash